5 Reasons We Need Foreign Aid

 “This project is not only about school lunches.
 It’s about improving educational outcomes in some of the poorest communities in Laos,” says Bernie F. Chaves, CRS country representative in Laos.
 “Access to a nutritious lunch will help increase enrollment and school attendance.”

-This investment in education also includes extensive training of teachers to improve the quality of education that children receive.
+Our investment in education also includes extensive training of teachers to improve the quality of education that children receive.

 Adapting to Drought and Climate Change